-The Basics of Making a Planet
+Sidebar: The Basics of Making a Planet

 Planets develop out of protoplanetary disks surrounding young stars.
 Gas and dust particles within these disks glom together into larger bodies, building up over millions of years into full-size planets.
 The biggest objects capture huge, gassy atmospheres, becoming gas giants.
 However, this "core accretion" model does not work well at creating gas giants in tight or distant orbits from stars.
 Nor is the accretion process itself well understood.
 Newer theories propose that gas giants can migrate toward or away from their stars as a solar system dynamically evolves.
 In the process, numerous fledging worlds are gravitationally displaced into unusual orbits or expelled into interstellar space.
 Overall, many questions remain about how, where and when planets arise.

 TKF: To see a baby planet still accreting material, Kate and her colleagues turned to a new method to study LkCa 15 b.
 Using the Magellan telescope in Chile, they detected the signature of heated, ionized hydrogen gas—called "H-alpha"—as the gas fell from a protoplanetary disk onto a world just taking shape.
 Kate, will you be able to use this method to study other planets still taking form?